Due to budget cuts, The Nassau Review is on hiatus for 2020-2021.We hope to send copies of the 2020 issue to

 Alumni students are eligible to submit under the general guidelines, though you should indicate in your cover letter when you graduated or attended NCC.
 Members of the NCC Community are NOT eligible for cash awards.

 Note: Editors may respond with a conditional acceptance, delineating minor edits that need to be made before publication.
 As the author, you reserve the right to withdraw your work should you not accept the constructive feedback.

 Publication Rights: By submitting your work, you agree to have your work published in one issue of The Nassau Review as well as possibly on our website.
 You grant us first North American serial rights and the right to archive your work online for an indefinite period of time.
 You retain all other rights, which means you can republish the work in other journals (after one year from the date of publication in our journal), and you can republish it in or as your own book.
 Any subsequent publication of accepted work should note that you were first published in The Nassau Review.

-The Nassau Review pays its contributors with one hard copy of the review.
-The journal is only available in print.
+The Nassau Review pays its contributors with two hard copies of the review.
+The journal is only available in print and cannot be purchased.
 Failure to follow the guidelines will result in your submission not being read and you will not receive a response.